 Automation is often part of a business process management suite that includes other tools to help define, model, test, and manage a portfolio of business processes.

-Using a drag and drop user interface, automated processes are designed to follow existing processes or improve on them.
+Using a drag and drop user interface, automated processes are designed to follow existing processes or improve them.
 In most cases, the process is documented using a process modeling tool and then reviewed by all stakeholders for accuracy.
-Once the static design is approved, work begins by designing the actual process including forms, tasks, recipients, alerts/notifications, etc. This is done using business process solutions that include pre-built tasks (complete form, submit approval, hand-off to another person, etc.) that can be arranged sequentially or in parallel.
+Once the static design is approved, work begins by designing the actual process, including forms, tasks, recipients, alerts/notifications, etc. This is done using business process solutions that include pre-built tasks (complete form, submit approval, hand-off to another person, etc.) that can be arranged sequentially or parallel.

 Security Access Requests

 IS Service Requests

 There are many reasons why automated processing is superior to manual methods.
 While an automated system can never replace employees' intelligence and non-linear thinking, it CAN reduce the number of time employees spend performing tedious and unrewarding tasks that steal time from more important work.

 Here are just a few of the advantages of automated processing:

 While IT or the business applications team may own the software solution being used for automating your processes, as with any digital transformation, there are many owners.
 To achieve actual operational efficiency the members of any strategy should be considered its owners.

 Through "citizen development" and collective process improvement, departments and organizations truly streamline processes and provide reduced operational costs.
 This means anyone associated with the process can provide ideas and feedback to help reduce friction, avoid bottlenecks, and avoid re-work.